-With the OnePlus 6, the company once again offers high performance for a more modest price.
-Under the hood you get the modern flagship-level specs we’ve come to expect from the OnePlus brand.
-This includes some crazy high storage and RAM configurations.
+The OnePlus 6 offers high performance for a modest price, which is exactly what you’d expect from the Chinese brand.
+Under the hood you get flagship-level specs, including some crazy high storage and RAM configurations.

 The phone is more about refinement than throwing new features into the mix.
 This means a move towards more modern design trends, including the infamous notch.